pengssy1/BASeg/README.md

 # Retrieval of branch angles from terrestrial laser scanning data using an Instance Segmentation-based Contraction method

-# How to implement it
+# How to implement InSeg

 # 1. Download dependency packages